Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 The test center turned me away due to improper identification.
 What do I do to get a new appointment?

 Identification requirements at the test center are very specific.
 ARRT requires two forms of identification.
 The first must be a currently valid government-issued photo ID with a signature; the second ID must include the candidate's pre-printed name and signature and not be expired.
-Please see any of ARRT's certification handbooks to see the complete list of requirements.
+Please see any of ARRT's certification and registration handbooks to see the complete list of requirements.
 Candidates with improper IDs are turned away from the test center, forfeit their exam fees and must reapply to the ARRT.
 This appointment does not count as an attempt.

 My status report indicates that my exam window ends at the end of this month.
 I am not able to schedule before my window ends because I cannot get off work.
 What can I do?